PratapSingh13/AWS-Tutorial/VPC/vpc-endpoint-lab.md

 **Step-5.3** Create one more instance

-Here I give my newly created VPC but this time with  Public Subnet and **enableauto assign public IP** for  Subnet
+Here I give my newly created VPC but this time with  Public Subnet and **enable auto assign public IP** for  Subnet

 ![](images/ec2-1.7.png)